 The B2B Opportunity: Digital Advertising

 Buyers are online, and they are looking for answers to their company’s problems.
-With cloud solutions like Google Cloud Platform, it can be almost too easy for a company to make the switch to the digital world.
-Be it a new small company, or an established organization, adapting to digitization can only make operations and sales more efficient.
 Digital marketing, in the form of content marketing and distribution through high-quality digital advertising to scale, will be able to carry the load to reach target consumers, increase awareness and brand favorability, and establish B2Bs as a trusted source of expert information.
-More companies will also have to start adopting digital marketing techniques like SEO, social media advertising, or programmatic display, provided by companies such as iTonic.
-This might call for changes that include: downsizing, shifts to virtual, and greater technology needs.

 “Without in-person events fueling the top of the funnel with leads, digital channels will need to do that heavy lift, at least short term.
 It is critical to optimize all channels and weigh how much to spend and where.” (eMarketer, June 2020)